HarryFosterCU/Exact-Analysis-of-Heterogeneous-Moran-Processes-in-Climate-Cooperation/src/README.md

     M=M)
 ```

-Note that all included contribution rules require us to pass M.
+Note that all supported contribution rules take the parameter M, which is the
-Now we can pass this, along with the other \*\*kwarg parameters needed for our
+sum of all contributions.
+Now we can pass this, along with the other \*\*kwargs
-fitness function, into our generate_transition_matrix function.
+parameters needed for our fitness function, into our generate_transition_matrix
+function.

 ```python
 r=2